FEniCS/governance/governance.md

 It is expected that Council Members will be employed at a wide range of companies, universities and non-profit organizations.
-Because of this, it is possible that Members will have conflict of interests.
-Such conflict of interests include, but are not limited to:
+Because of this, it is possible that Members will have conflicts of interest.
+Such conflicts of interest include, but are not limited to:

 - Financial interests, such as investments, employment or contracting